 Fever, sweating, and tremors

 Nausea, vomiting or diarrhea

 Many germs can cause pneumonia.
 Mostly these are bacteria and viruses in the air that we breathe.
 Your body normally prevents lung infections due to these germs.
 However, sometimes these germs can overcome your immune system, even if your health is generally good.

 Pneumonia is classified according to the types of germs and the infection site.

-Streptococcus pneumoniae is the leading cause of bacterial pneumonia in the United States.
+Streptococcus pneumonia is the leading cause of bacterial pneumonia in the United States.
 This type of pneumonia can occur alone or after a cold or flu.
 It can affect the part (spot) of the lungs, a condition called pneumonia.

 This type of pneumonia is most common in people with chronic health problems or weak immune systems, as well as in people who inhale large doses of these organisms.
 Fungi that cause them are found in soil or bird droppings and vary according to geographical location.